RicardoMorim/lapr2-ISEP-Project/docs/sprintA/us004/01.requirements-engineering/Readme.md

-# US006 - Create a Task
+# US004 - Add a skill to a collaborator

 ## 1. Requirements Engineering